markingman/templator/README.md

 For development `cd` into this directory.

+Run `make` for list of options, for example:

+Run `make build` to build and start Docker container to run tests.

 Run `make setup` to get Composer dependencies.

 Run `make start` to create a Docker container (with current PHP version).